marvioncriddle/Cloud-SOC-Honeynet-Implementation-in-Azure/README.md

 ## Architecture After Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/OoqjILh.jpg)

-The architecture of the mini honeynet in Azure consists of the following components:
+## Azure Infrastructure Components:

+- Virtual Machines (2 Windows 10 Pro, 1 Linux Ubuntu 22)
 - Virtual Network (VNet)
-- Network Security Group (NSG)
+- Network Security Groups (2 NSGs)
-- Virtual Machines (2 windows, 1 linux)
+- Microsoft Sentinel
 - Log Analytics Workspace
+- Microsoft Defender for Cloud
+- Microsoft Entra ID
 - Azure Key Vault
 - Azure Storage Account
-- Microsoft Sentinel

 For the "BEFORE" metrics, all resources were originally deployed, exposed to the internet.
 The Virtual Machines had both their Network Security Groups and built-in firewalls wide open, and all other resources are deployed with public endpoints visible to the Internet; aka, no use for Private Endpoints.